 - Those suffering from Kapha diseases, who have Kapha body type,

-- who are suffering from toxicity should never sleep during day.
+- Who are suffering from toxicity should never sleep during day.

 During spring, day sleep is especially contra indicated.
 This is because, during spring, naturally, there is Kapha increase.
 Day sleeping will further increase Kapha, leading to indigestion and related stomach complaints.

-Kapha diseases refers to diabetes, obesity etc. In these people, the calorie burnt with daily activity should exceed the calorie of food taken, that way, it helps to reduce weight or maintain blood glucose levels.
+Kapha diseases refer to diabetes, obesity etc. In these people, the calorie burnt with daily activity should exceed the calorie of food taken, that way, it helps to reduce weight or maintain blood glucose levels.

 If a wrong person sleeps during daytime, what happens?

-Swelling / edema, tastelessness, vomiting sensation, aggravation of cold, migraines, skin diseases, itching, lassitude, cough, throat diseases, lack of good memory and intelligence, fever, weakness in sense organs, throat congestion, increase in toxicity, occurs.
+Swelling / oedema, tastelessness, vomiting sensation, aggravation of cold, migraines, skin diseases, itching, lassitude, cough, throat diseases, lack of good memory and intelligence, fever, weakness in sense organs, throat congestion, increase in toxicity, occurs.
 If a person has these conditions, then it would worsen, if he / she indulges in sleeping during daytime.

 Hence, based on suitability and timing, one should have day sleep.